Canop/safecloset/README.md

 * It hasn't been audited
 * It's not even finished anyway

 SafeCloset comes with **absolutely** no guarantee.
-If you store your crypto wallet's password with 2B€ in SafeCloset and can't read it back, I can do nothing for you.
+And I can do nothing for you if you lose the secrets you stored in SafeCloset.

 # Overview